-On Wednesday 26th September, Capital Training held a business breakfast at Parliament, hosted by the Right Honourable Paul Eagle.
-Representatives from Red Cross, Ideas Services, Skills Highway, Wellington Boxing Gym, Porirua City Council, Primary ITO, Career Force, Corrections, Capital and Coast District Health Board, Cable Price and Motif attended the breakfast to learn about Capital Training’s Workplace Literacy and Numeracy service.
+On Wednesday 26th September, Capital Training's Business Breakfast was held at Parliament, hosted by the Right Honourable Paul Eagle.
+Representatives from Red Cross, Ideas Services, Skills Highway, Wellington Boxing Gym, Porirua City Council, Primary ITO, Career Force, Corrections, Capital and Coast District Health Board, Cable Price and Motif attended the breakfast.
+The aim of the breakfast was to learn about Capital Training’s Workplace Literacy and Numeracy service.

 Capital Training’s Workplace Literacy and Numeracy (WLN) service enables employers to have a highly trained and experienced tutor come to the workplace to upskill their employees in literacy and numeracy.
 Capital Training has the ability to team up with employers across the country to access TEC’s (Tertiary Education Commission) Employer Led funding.